Trump and California go to war over clean cars

 California wants 15.4% of vehicle sales by 2025 to be EVs or other zero-emission vehicles and 10 other states have adopted those requirements.

-(This version of the story has been refiled to fix dropped word in first sentence)

-Reporting by David Shepardson in Washington; Additional reporting by Alexandria Sage in San Francisco, Ben Klayman in Detroit and Michelle Nichos at United Nations; Writing by Joe White; Editing by Steve Orlofsky and Matthew Lewis
+Reporting by David Shepardson in Washington; Additional reporting by Alexandria Sage in San Francisco, Ben Klayman in Detroit and Michelle Nichos at United Nations; Writing by Joe White; Editing by Steve Orlofsky, Matthew Lewis and Lisa Shumaker